kudhru/kudhru.github.io/_pages/press.md

 nav_order: 5
 ---

-Our research has been covered by several newspapers and media outlets in the past.
+Our research on [UPI's impact on spending behvaiour among Indian Users](https://dl.acm.org/doi/10.1145/3613905.3651050) has been covered by several newspapers and media outlets in the past.

 ## Videos